Alight (ALIT)

 5. Revenue Growth

 As you can see below, Alight struggled to generate demand over the last five years.
-Its sales dropped by 3.1% annually, a poor baseline for our analysis.
+Its sales dropped by 3.7% annually, a tough starting point for our analysis.

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Alight’s recent performance shows its demand remained suppressed as its revenue has declined by 7% annually over the last two years.
-Alight Year-On-Year Revenue Growth
+Alight’s annualized revenue declines of 2.8% over the last two years align with its five-year trend, suggesting its demand has consistently shrunk.

-This quarter, Alight missed Wall Street’s estimates and reported a rather uninspiring 4% year-on-year revenue decline, generating $533 million of revenue.
+This quarter, Alight reported a rather uninspiring 4% year-on-year revenue decline to $653 million of revenue, in line with Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to grow 2.1% over the next 12 months.
-Although this projection indicates its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+While this projection implies its newer products and services will spur better top-line performance, it is still below the sector average.

 6. Operating Margin

-In Q3, Alight generated a negative 248% operating margin.
+In Q4, Alight generated a negative 115% operating margin.
 The company's consistent lack of profits raise a flag.

 7. Earnings Per Share

-In Q3, Alight reported adjusted EPS of $0.12, up from $0.09 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Alight’s full-year EPS of $0.56 to grow 12%.
+In Q4, Alight reported adjusted EPS of $0.18, down from $0.24 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Alight’s full-year EPS of $0.50 to grow 17.7%.

 8. Cash Is King

-Taking a step back, we can see that Alight’s margin expanded by 4.3 percentage points during that time.
-This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability fell.
+Taking a step back, we can see that Alight’s margin expanded by 11 percentage points during that time.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability fell.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Alight’s ROIC has decreased significantly over the last few years.
+Over the last few years, Alight’s ROIC has unfortunately decreased significantly.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

 We struggled to find many positives in these results.
-Its full-year EPS guidance missed and its EPS was in line with Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock traded down 2.8% to $2.62 immediately after reporting.
+Its EPS missed and its revenue was in line with Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock remained flat at $1.31 immediately after reporting.

 12. Is Now The Time To Buy Alight?